-Current treatments for alopecia areata involve the use of ‘immunomodulators’ alone or in combination with biologic response modifiers such as Minoxidil topical solution.
-Anthony Pearce Trichology offers an exclusive Minoxidil Complex formulation for AA (Minoxidil + Betamethasone 0.025%).
+Current treatments for alopecia areata involve the use of ‘immunomodulators’ alone or in combination with biologic response modifiers such as:

-Whilst people who exhibit AA (or any other autoimmune condition) DO have the inherited genetic pre-disposition to exhibit it – it ALWAYS takes something to trigger it.
-Most often the condition’s appearance is telling us there is some deficiency or internal disturbance that’s unsettling the body.
+People who exhibit AA (or any other autoimmune condition) DO have the inherited genetic pre-disposition to exhibit it, but there is almost always a triggering factor.
+Most often AA’s appearance is indicating some deficiency or internal disturbance unsettling the body.
 This may be as straightforward as a nutrient deficiency causing metabolic disturbance; inflammatory process or infection.

 It’s also believed that a number of AA sufferers have a dysfunctional ‘iron regulating mechanism’ (Chan: 2013).

-L-tyrosine amino acid is an immunomodulation therapy that Trichologists have used to successfully treat autoimmune diseases affecting the hair and scalp.
+- L-tyrosine amino acid is an immunomodulation therapy that Trichologists and other natural health practitioners have used to successfully treat autoimmune diseases affecting the hair and scalp.
 Tyrosine helps raise the immunomodulation neuropeptides (IP) –produced by nerves in the skin – which modulate skin inflammation & are thought to provide the potential link between the brain & skin disease.

 There is evidence that a deficiency of one IP – calcitonin gene-related peptide (CGRP) may influence the onset and course of AA.
-Calcitonin is the ‘active’ form of 25(OH)-D converted + stored in the liver.
+Calcitonin is the ‘active’ form of Vitamin D which has been converted + stored in the liver.
 Blood levels of CGRP in patients with active AA are 50% less than that of the population unaffected by AA.

 Tyrosine must also have added Betaine HCL (stomach acid) to prevent tyrosine converting to the toxic amine – ‘tyramine’ – a potential carcinogen.
 Adequate Vitamin C + B group levels should also be established as these Vitamins are essential to facilitate the tyrosine bio-pathways in the body.
 Tyrosine/Betaine PLUS Complex is available exclusively through Anthony Pearce Trichology.

-‘Professional Series’ Activance Rhodanide – a more sophisticated formulation of the original European patent**** – is a natural/nutrient topical therapy that can be safely used on scalp, face and skin.
+- ‘Practitioner Formula’ Activance Rhodanide – a more sophisticated formulation of the original European patent**** – is a natural/nutrient topical therapy that can be safely used on scalp, face and skin.
 Rhodanide’s anti-inflammatory and hypo-allergenic properties have demonstrated much promise in autoimmune, inflammatory and scaling skin disorders.
-Activance Rhodanide’s appeal is in it’s versatility of use; it has NO known adverse affects and can be safely used on young children, pregnant /nursing mothers or sensitive, atopic skin.
+Activance’s appeal is in it’s versatility of use; it has NO known adverse affects and can be safely used on young children, pregnant /nursing mothers or sensitive, atopic skin.

-Photo-biotherapy such as ‘soft/cold’ low level laser light (LLLT) is a strong vasodilator & moderates skin immune response by inducing changes in T-cell reaction.
-To be therapeutically effective these laser appliances should be classified ‘3A/3B’ and be in the wavelength vicinity of 670nm & with a power output of at least 60mW.
+- Photo-biotherapy such as ‘soft/cold’ low level laser light (LLLT) is a strong vasodilator & moderates the skin immune response by inducing changes in T-cell reaction.
+To be therapeutically effective these laser appliances should be classified ‘3A/3B’ and be in the wavelength vicinity of 670nm & with a power output of minimum 60mW.
 LLLT is a non-UV light source.